 To study the role of DAZAP2 in innate immunity, siRNA was injected into crabs in vivo, and the expression of DAZAP2 in their hemocytes showed an effective inhibition (Fig. 2A).
-This was followed by greatly reduced crab survivorship and significantly enhanced bacterial concentrations in the hemolymph since the infection with S. aureus (Fig. 2, B and D) or V. parahemolyticus (Fig. 2, C and E).
+This was followed by greatly reduced crab survivorship and significantly enhanced bacterial concentrations in the hemolymph since infection with S. aureus -V. (Fig. 2B, D) or parahemolyticus (Fig. 2C, E).
 The vital role of AMPs in antibacterial immune reactions of invertebrates is certain, and some AMPs did show pathogen-specific induction after the bacterial infection.
-We then examined the expression patterns of AMPs in bacteria-stimulated hemocytes, finding that some AMPs were significantly induced; those including ALF1, ALF2, Lys, and DWD1 were selected for further investigation because they were strongly induced by both S. aureus (Fig. 2F) and V. parahemolyticus (Fig. 2G) infections.
+We then examined the expression patterns of AMPs in bacteria-stimulated hemocytes, finding that some AMPs significantly induced; those were including ALF1, ALF2, Lys, and DWD1 were selected for further investigation because they were strongly induced by both S. aureus (Fig. 2F) and V. parahemolyticus (Fig. 2G) infections.
 This result supports the prior one that suggested DAZAP2 could regulate the innate immunity of crabs infected by S. aureus or V. parahemolyticus.
-To test whether DAZAP2 regulated AMPs' expression, it was knocked down in hemocytes in vitro; this significantly inhibited AMPs' expression after stimulation with either S. aureus (Fig. 2H) or V. parahemolyticus (Fig. 2I).
-Together, these results
+To test whether DAZAP2 regulated AMPs' expression, it knocked down in hemocytes in vitro: this significantly AMPs expression inhibited after stimulation with either S. aureus (Fig. 2H) or V. parahemolyticus (Fig. 2I).
+Together, these results demonstrated a critical involvement of DAZAP2 in antibacterial immune reactions.